materialsintelligence/matscholar/README.md

 **Named Entity Recognition**

 In addition to the pre-processed entities present in our corpus, users can performed Named Entity Recognition on any raw materials science text.
-The details of the model can be found here:
+The details of the model can be found in Ref.
+[1].

-The input should be a list of documents with the text represented as a string.
+The input should be a list of documents with the text represented as a string:

 ```python
 doc_1 = "The bands gap of TiO2 is 3.2 eV.
 This was measured via photoluminescence"